 Neuroscience Bulletin, the official journal of the Chinese Neuroscience Society, is published bimonthly by Shanghai Institutes for Biological Sciences, the Chinese Academy of Sciences, and Springer.
 Neuroscience Bulletin, which is included in the Science Citation Index, aims to publish advances in the field of neuroscience and promote the exchange of scientific ideas within the community.
 The journal publishes original papers on various topics in neuroscience and focuses on the implications for diseases of the nervous system.
 Neuroscience Bulletin welcomes research contributions on molecular, cellular, or developmental neuroscience using multidisciplinary approaches and functional strategies.
-We feature full-length Original Articles, Reviews, Perspectives, Methods, Letters to the Editor, and Research Highlights.
+We feature full-length Original Articles, Reviews, Insights, Methods, Letters to the Editor, and Research Highlights.

 Table of Contents